 Press

-The Kering Foundation
+Kering Foundation

-The Kering Foundation’s close working relationship with its partners is central to its approach.
+Kering Foundation’s close working relationship with its partners is central to its approach.
 By adapting quickly and efficiently to the needs of the organizations it supports and opening up its networks, the Foundation delivers positive impact, to put an end to all types of gender-based violence.

 Providing essential support to survivors of violence

-In its six countries of operation, the Kering Foundation works with innovative pilot initiatives by non-profit organizations and social entrepreneurs who cover unmet needs and to help them scale-up, once their effectiveness has been proven.
-In an effort to strengthen grassroots organizations, the Foundation also works alongside Women’s Funds with the aim of developing community level capacities.
+In its six countries of operation, Kering Foundation works with innovative pilot initiatives by non-profit organizations and social entrepreneurs who cover unmet needs and to help them scale-up, once their effectiveness has been proven.
+In an effort to strengthen grassroots organizations, Kering Foundation also works alongside Women’s Funds with the aim of developing community level capacities.

 Supporting national specialist organizations on domestic violence